Peripheral Nerve Radiofrequency Ablation

 What Conditions Can Be Treated with Peripheral Nerve RFA?

-Pain doctors commonly use peripheral nerve RFA to treat chronic conditions such as:
+Pain doctors commonly use peripheral nerve RFA to treat conditions such as:

 How Does Peripheral Nerve Radiofrequency Ablation Work?